 All cultures in your classroom should be discussed and celebrated.
 Too many times cultural activities revolve around a specific event or celebration, but by tying cultural lessons to art class, they can happen throughout the school year.

 So why Indigenous artists?

 Over the years we connected with some of these artists directly to learn from them and share stories about our student creations.
 Language Arts, Social Studies and Art all collide during these lessons.
 Students are able to make deeper connections by integrating subject areas.

 We did some research by talking to locals about why some Indigenous groups have lots of art incorporated into their culture while others do not.
 For example, the Haida carved large cedar trees into intricate patterns and make totem poles, but when we searched for artwork that was historically part of the Cree life, we could only find beading and that was only after colonization.

-It was explained to us that the Haida lived next to their food source and lived in one place year round, so they had time to create large works of art that stayed with them.
-The Cree spent much of their time travelling with the large buffalo herds across the prairies as they hunted, so their art was more about storytelling than creating decorative objects.
+It was explained that the Haida lived next to their food source and lived in one place year-round.
+They had time to create large works of art that stayed with them.
+The Cree spent much of their time travelling with the large buffalo herds across the prairies as they hunted.
+Their art was more about storytelling than creating decorative objects.